tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 The following instructions provide information on how to authenticate Microsoft 365 / Exchange Online accounts in the audriga migration service with "modern authentication" using a service account without the need to provide a username and password for each mailbox that will be migrated.

 You will have to select an existing user account that will be used as a service account for the migration.
-You have to register the audriga application and create an M365 email group known only to you as described in the following steps:
+You have to register the audriga application and create an M365 email group known only to you, as described in the following steps:

 ***1. Select one account to serve as a service account***